 Shopify

 Shopify is a popular option for setting up an ecommerce business from scratch.
-This is because it’s effectively a website builder which is specifically geared towards online selling.
-It’s also well known for its ease of use and wide range of integrations.
+This is because it’s a website builder specifically geared towards online selling.
+Trendy print-on-demand products on Shopify at the moment.
+This business model is where instead of purchasing inventory up front, items such as clothing and apparel are printed and delivered.
+It’s also well known for its ease of use and wide range of integrations

 Shopify ecommerce solutions screenshot